-The flowchart on page x shows the order in which you apply capital losses and the CGT concessions to each capital gain.
+The flow chart shows the order in which you apply capital losses and the CGT concessions to each capital gain.

 You do not necessarily have to go through each step.
 For example, if you qualify for the small business 15-year exemption, you: